Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Introduction

 \textbf{RQ4.
 How soon can the model reach a consistent and accurate performance in identifying co-change relationships?} We aim to find the shortest period for which the data is sufficient to train the model and produce a good performance.
 The shorter historical data is needed, the more likely such an approach can have fewer obstacles to be applied in practice.
 We find that the RF model with 90 days of history to label the training data can reach decent prediction power (i.e., the highest measured NDCG@5 being 0.88), and there is no significant difference in its prediction power compared to the RF model with 180 days of history to label the training data.
 We also noticed that the model with 30 days of history to label the training data shows significantly lower performance than the models with 180 days of training data by a margin of 20.7\% when tested on predicting co-changed methods for a 270-day period.

 Our work is characterized by the following key contributions:

-1) We propose a machine learning approach leveraging historical data to identify the co-change relationship between method pairs.
+1) We propose a learning-to-rank framework that learns how to combine historical, structural, and semantic features to prioritize co-changed method pairs, rather than relying on fixed heuristic scoring functions.

-2) We evaluate our approach on a large-scale dataset of 150 real projects and make the replication package available\footnote{https://anonymous.4open.science/r/co-change-replication-F583/README.md}.
+2) We evaluate CoRanker on a large-scale dataset of 150 practical projects and make the replication package available\footnote{https://github.com/jia-yp/co-change-replication}.

-3) Our approach can effectively predict the co-change methods and outperform the baselines by a margin of 4.7\%--537.5\% in terms of NDCG@5.
+3) CoRanker can effectively predict the co-change methods and outperform the baselines by a margin of 4.7\%--573.5\% in terms of NDCG@5.

+4) We provide large-scale empirical insights into the relative importance of historical, structural, and semantic features for co-change ranking, showing that while historical co-change frequency dominates, learning-based integration of additional features substantially improves early-rank recommendation quality.

-4) Our work provides insights into the deployment of our approach (e.g., the needed re-training and testing periods to keep the prediction accurate for current data) in a practical environment.
+5) Our work provides insights into the deployment of CoRanker (e.g., the needed re-training and testing periods to keep the prediction accurate for current data) in a practical environment.

+6) We explore the possibility of using Large Language Models (LLMs) for co-change prediction.
+We gain insights into how pre-trained code models may struggle to match our LtR approach.

 The rest of the paper is organized as follows.
 Section \ref{sec:bg} introduces the background of LtR algorithms.
-Section \ref{sec:expSetup} describes our approach and the experiment setup.
+Section \ref{sec:expSetup} describes CoRanker and the experiment setup.
 Section \ref{sec:results} presents the results of our research questions.
-Section \ref{sec:implication} explores the implications of our approach.
+Section \ref{sec:implication} explores the implications of CoRanker.
 Section \ref{sec:threat} discusses the threats to the validity of our study.
 Section \ref{sec:related} summarizes the prior studies and related work in the co-change detection domain.
 Section \ref{sec:conclusion} concludes our work and discuss the possible future work.